 Efficient fertilization and N management require that crop nitrogen demand is satisfied, and N is applied coincident with root uptake.
-The dynamics of N accumulation in pistachio fruits and leaves were determined in our observational trials over three years and across four geographical locations in California from 2009-2011.
-The pattern and rate of N uptake from the soil can be derived from analysis of N accumulation in fruits (hulls, shells and kernels) and leaves.
-In pistachio, results indicate that fertilizer use can be optimized and considerable nitrogen losses can be reduced if nitrogen applications are synchronized with the actual tree demand (Fig.1).
+The dynamics of N accumulation in annual tree structures (leaves and fruit) and perennial tree structures (roots, trunk and branches) were determined in a series of experiments conducted in high-yielding orchards throughout California from 2008-2012 (Fig. 1).
+The pattern and rate of N uptake from the soil can be derived from analysis of N accumulation in fruits (hulls, shells and kernels) and leaves, and N depletion and accumulation in perennial organs (trunk, branches and woody roots) (Fig. 2).